 Since they were first introduced on the market, artificial sweeteners have caused a lot of controversy.
 Some have argued that they cause cancer while others maintain they are perfectly safe.
 We’re here to help you decide if artificial sweeteners are appropriate for you.

-“Sugar-Free” Safety: A Review of Artificial Sweeteners
+“Sugar-Free” Safety: A Review

 Popular amongst diabetics and dieters, artificial sweeteners are synthetic substances used as substitutes for sugar.
 They include Saccharin, Aspartame, Acesulfame-K, Sucralose, and Neotame and are 160-13,000 times sweeter than normal table sugar.